-To grant a user administrative or managerial oversight, Portal Administrators can choose between two different types of reporting relationships between LMS users: a Position-to-Position hierarchy or a direct Person-to-Person structure.
+To grant a user administrative or managerial oversight, Portal Administrators can choose between two different types of reporting relationships between LMS users: a Position Code hierarchy or a direct Person-to-Person (P2P) structure.

 In Position Code reporting, position codes are created to establish Superior/Subordinate relationships that determine user oversight.
 These relationships enable users with superior positions (managers) to view training, approve course enrollment requests, and set and manage training goals for subordinate users (students) within their organization.
 This reporting style is best used when the reporting structure designates subordinates to report to a specific superior position consistently throughout the organization.

-LatitudeLearning uses Position Hierarchy as the reporting structure standard for new portals.
-Even Portal Administrators who select Person-to-Person for user and training management must still rely on the LMS Position structure to generate Training Progress Reports, assign Certifications and Curriculums, and approve Self Registrations.
+LatitudeLearning uses Position Hierarchy as the default reporting structure for new portals.
+Even Portal Administrators who select Person-to-Person for user and training management must still rely on a sound LMS Position Hierarchy structure to generate Training Progress Reports, assign Certifications and Curriculums (via Position Groups), and approve Self Registrations.

 Whether you're considering implementing Person-to-Person in your new LMS or transitioning an existing LMS to this new reporting structure, please consider contacting Latitude Support for consultation services.